How We Hire Superstar Employees in the Philippines

 For our part, we tried a lot of different formats and content.
 But guess what reeled in more responses….

-As you can see in the comparison above, videos gathered way better response than images.
+As you can see in the comparison above, videos gathered way better responses than images.
 Knowing this, we posted more videos than images and it helped raise our Facebook page engagement to 400%!

 Funny how our random goofy video got the highest response rate overnight!
 And just right after the release of that particular video, we got 59 people messaging our page.